 Wrike also has robust analytics that helps you draw insights from real-time data.
 Forthcoming delays and problems are easily anticipated by mashing data to generate daily, weekly, or monthly outlook.
 Other admirable Wrike features include a free mobile app for iOS and Android and a comprehensive integration platform.

-Asana is less impressive in agility compared to Wrike, but we find Asana powerful for its communication and collaboration tools.
+Another notable project management tool is Asana.
+We find this platform powerful for its communication and collaboration tools.
 This project management solution is popular among fast-growing local businesses, but also preferred by a diverse set of big companies, such as, TED, Uber, The New Yorker, and Salesforce.